-St. Bonaventure University Fire Alarm Statistics 2015
+St. Bonaventure University Fire Alarm Statistics 2016

-There were a total of ninety (90) fire incident responses in 2015 campus-wide.
-Ten (10) of those incidents were reported as actual fires.
-Of the Ten reported fires, four (4) occurred in residence halls and all were caused by cooking.
-Three (3) fires were unauthorized outside recreational fires, one (1) trash can fire was determined accidental by smoking, and two (2) were vehicle fires due to electrical or mechanical accidents.
-The eighty (80) remaining incidents were fire alarm responses for various non-fire related reasons.
-No actual structure fires occurred in the residence halls in 2015.
+There were a total of sixty nine (69) fire alarm incident responses in 2016 campus-wide.
+Eight (8) of those incidents were reported as actual fires.
+Out of the eight (8) reported fires, two (2) occurred in residence halls, both were caused by cooking.
+Three (3) fires were unauthorized outside recreational fires, two (2) outdoor trash fires were suspected accidental by smoking, and one (1) was a grass/brush fire of unknown origin.
+The sixty-one (61) remaining incidents were fire alarm responses for various non-fire related reasons.
+No actual structure fires occurred in the residence halls in 2016.
 See the chart below for residence hall alarm cause details.